Honors Retreat 2016

 In order to foster a sense of community among new and current students of varied backgrounds, the Honors Program hosts an annual retreat before the fall semester.
 During the retreat, Honors faculty and staff take students to a location off-campus for two days of fun, games, and discussions.
 These retreats are a formative experience for incoming Honors students and are critical to the continuing development of the Honors community.
 Note: upperclass students are invited to attend, but new students are required to attend*.

-Honors Students will arrive on August 24th.
+Honors Students will arrive.
 Students can move into the dorms beginning at 9:00 AM that day.
+Students should go to the Department of Public Safety to get a student identification card and then go to their assigned residence hall.
 At 5:00 PM, the Honors Program will host a mini family orientation.
 This orientation will include a discussion of the Honors curriculum at Gallaudet University, a presentation by the Mental Health Center on transitioning to college, a tour of the campus, and a general question and answer session.
 Students will have the opportunity to meet each other and familiarize themselves with the Honors Lounge.
 Families attending only this orientation do not need to pay the family orientation fee.
 The Honors Program hosts its family orientation free of charge.

 Honors students will leave campus early Tuesday morning and will return before dinner on Wednesday.
 The retreat is held at a camp in the DC area.
 There are many activities, including team building activities, academic discussions, games, canoeing, and social time.
 The Honors Retreat is a vital beginning to any Honors education because it is instrumental in developing the sense of community and the relationships that will support students throughout their first year-and often throughout their college experience.
 Students will begin New Student Orientation Wednesday evening.